An enforcement hearing uncovers financial information about a person who owes money (enforcement debtor) under a court order.

 - Include a copy of Form 71 - Statement of financial position with your application or include a link to the online form, which will be served with the summons for the debtor to complete.

-- Ensure a copy of the summons is served personally on the debtor at least two weeks before the enforcement hearing date.
+- Ensure a copy of the summons is served personally or by prepaid ordinary post (refer UCPR Section 809(2)) on the debtor at least two weeks before the enforcement hearing date.

 Information to request

 Enforcement creditors can instruct the debtor to provide information about:

 - their assets (e.g. land, house, shares, stocks, bonds, vehicles and other property)

 - their income, and employer’s name and address

 - their debts

 - any other relevant information about their financial position

 When you are satisfied with the debtor’s information, you can apply for an enforcement warrant.